You want smart political talk without the meltdowns?

 Is that right or wrong?

-That's that's perfect.
+That's perfect.

 He threw us right into the center ring.

-He put the spotlight on us, and that created like, oh, you're you're shoving an agenda down anyone's throat, which we're really not.
+He put the spotlight on us, and that created like, oh, you're shoving an agenda down anyone's throat, which we're really not.

 We're trying to live our lives quietly.

-And then they double down with the social engineered learning with the LGBT issues in school.
+And then they double down with the social engineered learning, with the LGBT issues in school.

-I I'm totally against that too.
+I'm totally against that too.

-And then Rachel looked at the case.
+And then Rachel looked at it.

-Because I don't know, I I agree with you, sir.
+No, I agree with you, sir.

-And plus introducing a gender ideology, making think trans is cool.
+And plus, introducing a gender ideology, making think trains is cool, that's totally not, it's totally different from gender dysphoria.

 I wouldn't wish gender dysphoria on anyone.